opsi-org/opsi-webgui/CONTRIBUTING.md

 context.
 This helps reviewers understand the purpose and impact of the changes and enables a smooth review process.

+After finishing your work, create a merge request and assign it to the relevant team members for review.
+Be prepared to address any feedback or suggestions provided during the review process.
+Once the changes are approved, they will approved and the request is ready to merge.
+Follwing important steps should be taken care of:
+* Ensure that the merge request has no conflicts with the `main` branch.
+* Ensure that the code has been reviewed and approved by at least one team member.
+* (Ensure that the code passes all tests and quality checks.)
+* Ensure that the code has been tested locally and on the test system.

+Make sure you have at least one `[pub,..]` commit message in your merge request.
+This will be used to generate the changelog.

 ### Issues

 Issues are used to track and discuss specific tasks, enhancements, or bugs